plforacle/heatwave-all/connect-dbs-compute/connect-dbs-compute.md

     ![CONNECT](./images/comute-running.png "comute running")

-## Task 3: Connect to MySQL Database System and Create and Load airportdb schema
+## Task 3: Install MySQL shell and connect to  MDS-HW database

 1. Copy the public IP address of the active Compute Instance to your notepad